Putting credit problems behind you — here's the gameplan

 When I bought my car last year, I found out that my credit isn't as good as I thought it was.
-I couldn't believe it when the salesman told me that I didn't qualify for their best rates because my FICO score was in the low 600s.
-My goal for 2008 is to improve my credit over the course of this year so I can buy a home next year.
+I couldn't believe it when the salesman told me that I didn't qualify for their best rates because my FICO® Score was in the low 600s.
+My goal this year is to improve my credit so I can buy a home next year.
 Where should I start?

 It's often a shock when someone tells you that you don't have good credit.
 It's a little like being happy with the way your car is running and then it suddenly breaks down.
 You can think about checking your credit the same way you think about maintaining your car — it's better to do regular check-ins to make sure everything is running smoothly than waiting until something stops working.